 Using a cotton swab, your OB/GYN Specialist will check for a specific area of pain in the vulvar region.

 How is vulvodynia treated?

 According to mayoclinic.org, treatments revolve around the symptoms and their relief.

-- Pelvic floor therapy.
 Many women with vulvodynia have tension in the muscles of the pelvic floor, which supports the uterus, bladder, and bowel.
-Exercises to relax those muscles can help relieve vulvodynia pain.
+Pelvic floor therapy (including kegel exercises) can relax those muscles can help relieve vulvodynia pain.